 The introduction of the national e-invoicing initiative mandated in Malaysia marks a significant shift in how businesses handle invoicing and tax reporting, especially small businesses.

-From 1st August 2024, the Inland Revenue Board (LHDN) of Malaysia uses Peppol framework, will require businesses to submit e-Invoices in Malaysia.
-This initiative aims to streamline compliance, reduce paperwork, and enhance tax collection efficiency.
+From 1st August 2024, the Inland Revenue Board (LHDN) of Malaysia uses Peppol framework, will require businesses implement e-invoicing and to submit e-Invoices in Malaysia with a validated e-invoice.
+This initiative aims to streamline transparency and compliance, reduce paperwork, and enhance tax collection efficiency.

-This guide walks you through the 10 vital steps to submit your consolidated eInvoices in Xero Accounting Software.
+This step by step guide walks you through the 10 vital steps to submit your consolidated eInvoices in Xero Accounting Software.

-It’s crucial to follow the correct steps to register as a taxpayer and designate an intermediary for your eInvoice submission.
+It’s crucial to follow the correct steps to register as a taxpayer and designate an intermediary for your eInvoice compliance.

-Once your portal is ready, make sure your Xero account is connected to Invoici for integration with the LHDN system.
+Once your portal is ready, make sure your Xero account is connected to Invoici (All Xero users are accessible to Invoici) for integration with the LHDN API system.
 This integration allows you to submit eInvoices directly from Xero.
 Follow the instructions provided by Xero on how to register and connect to Invoici: Xero eInvoice Integration Guide.

 A key component of Xero’s integration with LHDN is the Tracking Category.
 This tracking category must be linked to the correct Classification codes to ensure that your eInvoices are processed and categorized properly by the Inland Revenue Board of Malaysia (LHDN).